 As compared to the MV-22B, the Navy variant has extended operational range, a beyond line-of-sight HF radio, improved fuel dump capability, a public address system for passengers, and an improved lighting system for cargo loading.
 The CMV-22B will be capable of transporting up to 6,000 pounds of cargo/personnel to a 1,150 NM range.

-The CMV-22B is expected to field with Initial Operational Capability (IOC) in 2021 (projected).
+The CMV-22B declared Initial Operational Capability (IOC) in 2021.
 While the Program of Record has 48 CMV-22 projected, the Navy currently plans to procure only 44 aircraft.

 Primary Function: Carrier Onboard Delivery (COD), transporting personnel, mail, supplies and high-priority cargo from shore bases to aircraft carriers at sea.